isomerpages/moe-sls-sandbox/_about/Overview of Student Learning Space.md

 The SLS is continually being developed in response to the needs of students and teachers.
 Curriculum-aligned resources and system tools are continually being improved and developed in line with suggestions and feedback from teachers and students to cater to students’ diverse and evolving learning needs.

  The SLS’s agile development allows it to quickly adapt to new demands from users or policy changes.
-The SLS has already whitelisted and integrated more than 200 sites / tools.
-It has also built APIs according to international specifications to integrate with other systems to exchange content and tools (LTI 1.3), assessment items (QTI3) and learning data (xAPI).
+It is also built as an open system that can supplement its core resources and features with external content and tools.
+The SLS has already whitelisted and integrated more than 250 sites / tools.
 <hr>
 <div class="bp-youtube">
 <iframe width="100%" height="100%" src="https://www.youtube.com/embed/ht--L3Pj_yQ" title="Singapore Student Learning Space" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>